nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 Weirdly enough, the code compiles, runs and outputs two lines: `[0, 1]` and `[0, 1, 2]`

 It turns out, Rust compiler is pretty smart and can determine whether two multiple references are simultaneous.
-In this case they are not and since reference scope starts when it is declared and ends with the last usage, Rust compiler allows the code.
-Try visualizing in scopes:
+In this case `reference1` and `reference2` are not simultaneous and because reference scope starts when it is declared and ends with the last usage, Rust compiler allows the code.
+Try visualizing it in scopes:

 ```rust
 fn main() {